tiffgerst/cosmwasm-book/src/actor-model/contract-as-actor.md

 serialization purposes.
 You can easily convert it into a `Result` with an `into_result` function.

-In the error case of `ContracResult`, there is a string - as I mentioned before, errors are converted to strings right after execution.
+In the error case of `ContractResult`, there is a string - as I mentioned before, errors are converted to strings right after execution.
 The `Ok` case contains `SubMsgExecutionResponse` with two fields: `events` emitted by sub-call, and the `data` field embedded on response.

-As said before, you never need to worry about forwarding events - CosmWasm would do it anyway.
+As I said before, you never need to worry about forwarding events - CosmWasm will do it anyway.
 The `data` however, is another story.
-As mentioned before, every call would return only a single data object.
+As mentioned before, every call will return only a single data object.
 In the case of sending sub-messages and not capturing a reply, it would always be whatever is returned by the top-level message.
-But it is not the case when `reply` is called.
+But this is not the case when `reply` is called.
 If a a reply is called, then it is a function deciding about the final `data`.
 It can decide to either forward the data from the sub-message (by returning `None`) or to overwrite it.
 It cannot choose, to return data from the original execution